Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

 The Temporary Administrator has very limited powers.
 In fact, the Temporary Administrator’s primary responsibility is to safeguard the estate’s property until the appointment of a permanent personal representative of the estate.
 Almost all actions outside of that very limited role must be approved by the probate court.

-So, the Temporary Administrator does not have the authority to keep more than his or her fair share.
+So, the Temporary Administrator of an estate does not have the authority to keep more than his or her fair share.
 In fact, the Temporary Administrator does not have any power to distribute any of the estate’s property without specific permission from the Court.
 That said, it may take legal action to stop bad actions.

 If you are in a situation like this, there are ways to stop the Temporary Administrator from going beyond the scope of his or her authority.
 It can be a complicated probate court issue, and I recommend that you speak with a member of our team to assist you.